httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 An application using signatures also has to ensure that the verifier will have access to all required information to re-create the signature input string.
 For example, a server behind a reverse proxy would need to know the original request URI to make use of identifiers like `@target-uri`.
 Additionally, an application using signatures in responses would need to ensure that clients receiving signed responses have access to all the signed portions, including any portions of the request that were signed by the server.

-The details of this kind of profiling are the purview of the application and outside the scope of this specification.
+The details of this kind of profiling are the purview of the application and outside the scope of this specification, however some additional considerations are discussed in {{security}}.

 # HTTP Message Components {#covered-content}